syncfusion-content/javascript-docs/js/api/ejScroller.md

-Fires when user start to scroll the mouse trackball.
+ It will fire when mouse trackball has been start to wheel.

 <table class="params">
 <thead>